You can’t outsource menopause – it is a total brain and body event and YES it can affect your sex life.

 - Shortening and tightening of the vaginal canal

 If you feel you’re left high and dry, you’re not alone.
-Between 17 and 45 percent of postmenopausal women say they find sex painful, according to The North American Menopause Society (NAMS).
+Between 17 and 45 percent of postmenopausal women say they find sex painful, according to The Menopause Society.

 Sadly, 38% to 56% of postmenopausal women have never discussed these symptoms with their healthcare providers!
 The reason is they are uncomfortable and believe it is something they have to live with as they age.
 In addition, women are unaware that there are successful ways to treat this condition.